HolyBlackCat/box2cpp/README.md

 `b2::Body` is convertible to `b2::BodyRef` and `b2::BodyConstRef`. `b2::BodyRef` is convertible to `b2::BodyConstRef`.
 (And so on.)

 Joint classes are a bit special, as they inherit from a common base (e.g. `b2::WeldJoint` inherits from `b2::Joint`).
 You can store them using either the specific derived classes or using the base class.
+Specific joint types are implicitly convertible to the generic joint, but the inverse (downcast) requires an `explicit` constructor call that raises an assertion if the actual joint type is wrong.

 ### Parameters structs